keymanapp/keyman/web/README.md

 # Keyman Web
 The Original Code is (C) 2017-2018 SIL International

+Do not merge.
+Trivial change for triggering PR build...

 ## Minimum Web Compilation Requirements

 * Java 7+ (required by the Google Closure Compiler)